chihaoyo/chihaoyo.github.io/README.md

-chihao yo (typographical) or Chih Hao Yu (legal) or Yóu Zhī Hào (Pinyin-compliant)
+My name is 游知澔, spelled like chihao yo (typographical) or Chih Hao Yu (legal) or Yóu Zhī Hào (Pinyin-compliant)
 ==================
-Things about me.
+I am a programmer, a translator, a community-builder, and an artist.